pixelbin-io/erasebg-figma-plugin/README.md

 ## Development Process

 1. Clone this repository and install developer dependencies using `npm install -D` command.
-2. Back in Figma, go to `Plugins` → `Manage Plugins…`, find the plugin you’ve created and remove it.
-3. Then, go to `Plugins` → `Development` → `Import plugin from manifest…` and select `manifest.json` _stored in this repository_.
+2. create a build for plugin and ui using `npm run create:build`
-4. And Plugin is ready to run
+3. And Plugin is ready to run

 ## References